-Sefton Park, the city centre and Wavertree have several fantastic options for student accommodation in Liverpool, for students at all four higher education establishments and close to the hubbub of the city.
+Sefton Park, the city centre and Wavertree have several fantastic options for private student accommodation in Liverpool, for students at all four higher education establishments and close to the hubbub of the city.

 Liverpool accommodation for students ranges from around £80 per week to £120 per week, depending on the location you choose.
 In general, the further away from the city centre, the cheaper your rent.
 Also factored into student rent are the property type, layout, and on-site facilities.